 · Students, graduates, faculty, or staff of Universidad ORT Uruguay: $10,800 (registration fee: $1,000; course fee: $9,800)

-Special Travel Korean Course (여행 한국어)
+Special Course: Travel Korean (여행 한국어)

 These are the topics and phrases you need to know when traveling to Korea.